Hermann von Ihering: Arrival to Brazil

 In 1901, his son Rodolpho was sent to Europe to study in Heidelberg.
 However, his other son, Wilhelm, died soon after, being only 16 years old, and his wife Anna became too shaken by the event and died later in the same year.
 Rodolpho then abandoned his studies and returned to Brazil to help his father.

 During a trip to Europe to visit some colleagues in 1907, Ihering met again his first love, Meta Buff, from Gießen, and married her that same year.
 Later, during World War I, he was accused of nepotism and of selling to the state a stone that was donated to the Museu Paulista.
 This forced him to leave his job as director of the museum in 1916.
 He returned to southern Brazil and continued his studies in Santa Catarina, and in 1918 he was invited to occupy the chair of zoology at the University of Córdoba, Argentina.
 However, he refused the offer and remained in Brazil in order to organize a small museum in Florianópolis.
 One year after the museum opened, the government reduced his wage to one third, and three months later it was announced that he would not be paid anymore for his job.

+Encounter with Pedro II

+Due to his father's network (and his own), the arrival of Hermann von Ihering at Brazil can be considered atypical, with the scientist being promptly requested to attend an audience with the then Emperor Pedro II of Brazil.
+About the encounter, the zoologist affirmed: "At the time where the Emperor, one time per week, gave an audience, I went to the palace.
+A simple anteroom functioned as a waiting room, with the invited ones being prompted to write their name in a book.
+Two glass doors led to a wooden gallery, one not very pretty, that ran along a courtyard and was protected with glass. (...)
+When my time arrived, they showed me firstly the gallery where, near a door, I found a gentleman, old and wearing black, that for a hot second I understood him as the master of ceremonies: in reality, he was the Emperor, in the flesh.
+He greeted me, shaking my hand and asking me to enter a room and sit in a couch, where we talked in French for around 20 minutes.
+He asked me to speak something about Germany, about my father and about Virchow, for whom he had a great steem, and after started speaking about my plans.
+He expressed his satisfaction about my permanence in Brazil, for my zoology studies, and offered his help (that is, an armed escort) if I needed to reach more distant territories".

+Return to Europe and death

 In 1920, Ihering returned to Europe, living first in Naples and later returning to Germany.
 In 1921, he settled with Meta in Büdingen.
 Meta died in 1928 and Ihering died in 1930, at Gießen, Germany.